SV-ROS/intro_to_ros/README.md

         nano ~/.vnc/xstartup

-    Change and update the the file by adding the lines below (cmd+o, cmd+x).
+    Change and update the file by adding the lines below (cmd+o, cmd+x).

         autocutsel -fork
         lxterminal &